Advertising using Google Ads or Bing Ads.

 Negative keywords should also be included if using anything other than exact match to refine and exclude unwanted clicks.

 Search and Display are two different advertising mediums and need to be treated differently with adverts designed specifically for each.
 Also, mobile traffic is different to desktop or laptops.
 Tablets are somewhere in between.
 Geographic audiences are also different.
 Adverts for the US market can be very different from those designed for the UK.
 As an example, “vacation” is the US term for what the UK refer to as a “holiday”.
 Chose the target market most suited to your objectives or if more than one run separate campaigns for each.

 8. Ad.
 Copy

-Google changed their search and display advert format in 2016 allowing more characters and a variation of the previous layout.
-It now consists of 2 Headlines of 30 characters and a description consisting of 80 characters as well as 2 paths with 15 characters.
+Google changed their search and display advert format in 2018 allowing more characters and a variation of the previous layout.
+It now consists of 3 Headlines of 30 characters and 2 descriptions consisting of 90 characters as well as extensions.
 In addition, there are different formats for shopping ads, video, image, call only etc. The first thing you need to decide is which is the most appropriate for your product or service and what you want to achieve.
 Google is also now offering “Smart” options which allows you to hand over a lot of the options to Google’s AI.
 The general consensus is “don’t do it”. keeping control over your ads and your costs is more likely to bring you the results you want as long as you are doing it correctly!